duckdb/duckdb-web/docs/sql/functions/lambda.md

 | [`list_reduce(`*`list`*`, `*`lambda`*`)`](#reduce)      | `array_reduce`, `reduce`                                | Returns a single value that is the result of applying the lambda function to each element of the input list. | `list_reduce([4, 5, 6], (x, y) -> x + y)` | `15`        |

-### Nesting Lambda Functions
+### Nesting
-All lambda functions can be arbitrarily nested.
+All scalar functions can be arbitrarily nested.

 ```sql
 -- nested lambda functions to get all squares of even list elements